ethanchu/Android-App-for-E-gaming-Tournaments-Management-System/GroupProject/Docs/DesignDocument.md

 #### Hardware

-**This application requires hardwre compliant with the Android Compatibility Definition Document for Android 4.4.
-The reference for this application wa Revision 1 dated November 27, 2013.
+**This application requires hardware compliant with the Android Compatibility Definition Document for Android 4.4.
+The reference for this application is Revision 1 dated November 27, 2013.
 A link to the document is available at the end of this section.
 This document requires navigation user inputs such as Home, Recent, and Back buttons as well as hardware input compatible with screen navigation, entry selection, and keyboard input.
-Additionally, a screen with sufficient resultion to render complex applications is required.
-A link to the documentation is here: https://static.googleusercontent.com/media/source.android.com/en//compatibility/4.4/android-4.4-cdd.pdf**
+Additionally, a screen with sufficient resolution to render complex applications is required.
+A link to the Android documentation is here: https://static.googleusercontent.com/media/source.android.com/en//compatibility/4.4/android-4.4-cdd.pdf**

 #### Software